YoUrDeath27/deepfake/README.md

 this is a project made with my colleague

+these work only for deepfake, faceswap, etc. ~but not for generative ai~

 we didn't trained these AI's by ourselves but we borrowed them, and we will list the sources of the AI's:

 for images and videos with no audio we used : https://github.com/polimi-ispl/icpr2020dfdc?tab=readme-ov-file